PeTeL-Weizmann/moodle-quiz_teacheroverview/README.md

 Purpose
 -------

-Smart report for quiz plugin allow to the teachers filter studnts by thiere results [more](https://blog.devlion.co/moodle-quiz-report-teacheroverview/)
+Teacher overview plugin allow to teachers filter students by scores and questions.
+[more](https://blog.devlion.co/moodle-quiz-report-teacheroverview/)